LevBeta/Agil/README.md

-# Agil: High-Performance Trading Base
+# Agil: High-Performance Trading Base [WIP FOR FIRST RELEASE]

+# DO NOT USE IT YET, READ THIS TWEET ABOUT IT: https://x.com/levbeta/status/1786453984921694617

 Agil is a high-performance trading base designed for high-frequency (HFT) and medium-frequency (MFT) trading.
 It prioritizes speed, modularity, and user-friendliness to excel in the fast-paced trading landscape.
 Key features include: